geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Or wept to find those hours had passed away, 34C

-And nearer brought the inevitable day !
+And nearer brought the inevitable day!

 'Till once, as Phoebus ting'd the eastern skies,